VH-Lab/NDI-matlab/docs/reference/+ndi/probe.m.md

   Returns a search query for the fields of an NDI_DOCUMENT_OBJ of type 'ndi_document_element' with the corresponding 'name' and 'type' fields of the element NDI_ELEMENT_OBJ.

-Help for ndi.probe/searchquery is inherited from superclass NDI.ELEMENT
+Help for ndi.probe/searchquery is inherited from superclass ndi.element
 ```

 ---